learn-co-curriculum/cssi-prework-intro-python/README.md

 #Intro to Python
-You have learned three languages so far - HTML, CSS and JavaScript.
-Each one had it's own purpose: HTML for the content and structure of a page, CSS for the style of a page and JavaScript for some interactivity.
-All three of those languages are the building blocks of the front-end of an app, the parts that the user sees and manipulates.
-The next section of the prework goes to the other side of the action, the behind-the-scenes backend.
-If the front-end as the aesthetic of a car (what it looks and feels like), the back-end is the engine.
-In this unit, you will learn how to write Python programs and build the framework for a fully functional web app.

 ##Objectives:
 + Understand why back-end languages are necessary
 +	Interact with Python (interpreter, text editor + run from command line)
 + Understand Basic Concepts in Python
 + Print a String
-+ Math Operations
++ Use Math Operations
-+ Variables in Python
++ Create and use variables in Python
-+ Writing and Running a Script
++ Write and Run a Script from the console

+You have learned three languages so far - HTML, CSS and JavaScript.
+Each one had its own purpose: HTML for the content and structure of a page, CSS for the style of a page and JavaScript for interactivity.
+All three of those languages are the building blocks of the **front-end** of an app, the parts that the user sees and manipulates.
+The next section of the prework goes to the other side of the action, the behind-the-scenes **back-end**.
+If the front-end is the aesthetic of a car (what it looks and feels like), the back-end is the engine.
+In this unit, you will learn how to write Python programs and build the framework for a fully functional web app.

 ## Python - Our Backend Language